-Age: 61, I just had a birthday.
+Age: 62, I just had a birthday.
 EEK!
 (Yep, that's me in the logo).
 Married: Happily for twenty-one years to third and dare I say, final husband.
 We own our own business, and yes we DID build it on our own.
 My husband is an amazing man who can handle anything, even a sick wife.
 Children: Son Ian 38.
 He married in February of '06 so now I have a beautiful red-headed daughter in-law Sarah.
 Easter of 2011 they let us know she was PREGNANT!
 So I'm now a grandma!!
 Here they are when we went to Santa Fe (quite awhile back).
 And here is a picture of my grandbaby.
 And of course my 4-legged son (my Cardigan Corgi) who is currently covering from cancer surgery.
 ADDED: Our poor dog finally succumbed to his illness.
 We miss him terribly.
 We waited awhile and then decided to adopt a rescue dog from Helen Woodward Animal Center.
 He's part Chihuahua/Rat Terrier, and is a real lovable dog.
 Well, at least to us.
 He's quite a four legged doorbell!
 ADDED: Goodness, we have had another lose to cancer.
 I didn't want to adopt again but of course within several months we found a Chiweenie who needed a home.
 It's a girl this time with blondish red fur and very high energy!
 Chihuahua/Dachshund.
 Inspiration: Grandma Moses or anyone old finally pursuing a passion.
 It's never too late to figure out what you want to do when you grow up.
 Loves: Gardening, genealogy, art expression of any kind, and anything to do with the computer.
 I hosted the SCSI Library, one of the Virtual Libraries in the WWW Virtual Library System, and was involved with the FOLDOC project, and I design websites as a hobby.
 DuckDuckGo is the best search engine out there, all the others suck. just throwin' in my two cents......
 Shows:

 "Best Bunnies", accepted and won at the 2011 juried art show My Best Friend: Pet Portraits held at the Encinitas Library.